Everything you need to know about Google Ads for small business

 Just to emphasize once more, ff you’re an eCommerce store in the beginning stages, it’s important to get your name out to the general public.
 With Google being the industry leading search engine that it is, advertising on its platform would be a good place to start.

 If you’ve already established your Google Ads campaigns, then it might be beneficial to look into extra help.
 There are many apps that can help you on your path to greatness, one specifically being Google Ads by Clever Ads.
-This free to install app will only be beneficial for your campaigns.
+We specifically recommend eCommerce Ads by Clever, which will create and automate your Google Ads campaigns for your business, for free!